 Marmots, Squirrels, & Chipmunks - family Sciuridae

 Its upright tail and darker color distinguishes this chipmunk from other chipmunk species.
+It also differs from other species in not having a clearly defined dark stripe extending from nose to eye.
 Often the erect tail is the only thing visible as this chipmunk scurries through vegetation.
 Townsend's chipmunks can be found in wooded areas with dense cover, and are skilled climbers.
 They can travel up to half a mile in their quest for food, consuming anything from roots, bulbs, seeds, berries, and fungi to insects, eggs, and even carrion.

 Yellow Pine Chipmunk